hwengineer/rf_linkbudget/README.md

 ## Changelog

+### 1.1.5
+fixed calculation of Noisefigure value.
+Also added noise term in signal source in the examples to clearify how to configure them properly

 ### 1.1.4
 added feature to use current simulation parameters in a callback function for a switch or attenuator